insjunaid/Regression-and-it-types/README.md

 - Housing median age

-Average rooms, bedrooms, and occupancy
+- Average rooms, bedrooms, and occupancy

-Population
+-Population

-Latitude and longitude
+- Latitude and longitude

-Ocean proximity (categorical)
+-Ocean proximity (categorical)

 The target variable is the median house value.